What is Single Sign-On (SSO) ?

 Single Sign-On (SSO) is an authentication process in which a user is provided access to multiple applications and/or websites by using only a single set of login credentials (such as username and password).
 This prevents the need for the user to log in separately into the different applications.

-The user credentials and other identifying information is stored and managed by a centralized system called Identity Provider (IdP).
-The Identity Provider is a trusted system which provides access to other websites and applications.
+The user credentials and other identifying information are stored and managed by a centralized system called Identity Provider (IdP).
+The Identity Provider is a trusted system that provides access to other websites and applications.

 SSO based authentication systems are commonly used in enterprise environments where employees require access to multiple applications/websites of their organizations.
 In this scenario, the SSO service provider uses the organization’s directory, such as Microsoft Active Directory, Azure Active Directory, or a directory provided by the SSO solution itself for authenticating users and providing access to the various applications/websites.

 The authentication process using miniOrange Single Sign-On takes place as described in the following steps:

 - The user requests a resource from their desired application/website.

 - The application/website redirects the user to miniOrange (Identity Provider) for authentication.

 - The user signs in with their miniOrange credentials if no external IdP is configured.
 If you have an existing Identity Provider (SAML, OAuth/OpenID Connect, etc), miniOrange redirect user to the existing Identity Provider for authentication.

 - The IdP sends an SSO response to miniOrange.

 - miniOrange returns SSO response back to the client application/website and

 - The application/website grants access to the user.